DeFi Position Chart of Accounts: LP, Staking, Lending Sub-Accounts (2026)

 DeFi Position Chart of Accounts: LP, Staking, Lending Sub-Accounts

-A DeFi position looks like one balance and is actually four things: the asset you deposited, the receipt or LP token you got back, the rewards accruing, and the exit that returns a different amount.
-A flat "DeFi" account loses all of it and cannot be reconciled.
-This guide structures the sub-accounts, hedged, because the recognition is an auditor judgement.
+A DeFi position looks like one balance and is really four things at once: the asset you deposited, the receipt or LP token you got back, the rewards accruing on it, and the eventual exit that often returns a different amount.
+A flat "DeFi" account collapses all of that into a single number that ties to nothing on-chain.
+This is the DeFi spoke of the chart of accounts design cluster: how to break a position into sub-accounts that each reconcile to protocol state, across liquidity pools, lending, and staking.
+How each leg is recognised is an auditor judgement, so the structure is described rather than prescribed.

-- A DeFi position has multiple legs: deposit, receipt/LP token, accruing rewards/fees, exit (often a different amount).
+- A DeFi position has multiple legs: a deposit, a receipt or LP token, accruing rewards or fees, and an exit (often a different amount).

-- A flat "DeFi" account collapses them into one unreconcilable number.
+- A flat "DeFi" account collapses them into one number that cannot be reconciled.

-- Receipt/LP token vs underlying is a recognition/derecognition judgement — structure must support either conclusion, not hardcode one.
+- Receipt or LP token versus the underlying is a recognition/derecognition judgement, so the structure must support either conclusion rather than hardcoding one.

-- Rewards/fees → distinct income and realized-result accounts, not an opaque position inflation.
+- Rewards and fees post to distinct income and realized-result accounts, not an opaque inflation of the position balance.

 - Position-level reconciliation to the protocol is the audit requirement.
-Framework-/fact-specific auditor judgement; not accounting advice.
+It is a framework- and fact-specific auditor judgement, and this is not accounting advice.

 One position, four legs